DrslumpLin/OpenTca/README.md

 ## Appendix

 A road network with correct topology information is very important for generating correct transit catchment area.
 It is common for researchers to use the road network provided by OSM.
-Below are some practical suggestions for you.
+Below are some practical suggestions.
 1. download OSM road network with topology information by using [OSMnx](https://github.com/gboeing/osmnx)
 2. The data quality of OSM data can be very different depending on the study area.
-Therefore, it is necessary for users to check the correctiveness of the obtianed road topology.
+Therefore, it is necessary for users to check the correctness of the obtained road topology.
 You can use [OpenJUMP](http://www.openjump.org/) to check some common issues:
       a. duplicated roads (some roads occur more than once, you can delete the duplicated roads using OpenJUMP)
-      b. missing intersections (two roads intersect with each other, but there are not connnected)
+      b. missing intersections (two roads intersect with each other, but there are not connected)
 3. In case you find a lot of missing intersections in your data, we provide you a tool to rebuild the road network topology. please download the tool: [TopoBuilder](https://gitlab.com/Drsulmp/topobuilder).
-Note, this tool can be used to build undirected road network.
+Note, this tool can be used to build the undirected road network.
 For those who want to build a direct road network, you may need to add the missing intersection nodes manually.